-Blue-green algae poisoning in dogs and cats: A life-threatening threat
+Blue-green algae poisoning in dogs and cats: A life-threatening danger

-During the summer months, an invisible danger lurks in waterways that can be fatal to our beloved pets: blue-green algae.
-Learn what you need to know about blue-green algae poisoning in dogs and cats and how to respond appropriately in this comprehensive guide.
+During the summer months, an invisible danger lurks in bodies of water that can be deadly for our beloved pets: blue-green algae.
+This comprehensive guide will tell you everything you need to know about blue-green algae poisoning in dogs and cats and how to react appropriately.

 Blue-green algae poisoning in dogs and cats